 There are many versions of FORTRAN.
-The following names are used for them in this quide:
+The following names are used for them in this guide:

-FORTRAN: A mathematically oriented programming language developed by IBM in the 1950's.

-FORTRAN 66: A standardized FORTRAN, defined in the American National and contains extensions developed by a particular computer manufacturer.
+- FORTRAN: A mathematically oriented programming language developed by IBM in the 1950's. - FORTRAN 66: A standardized FORTRAN, defined in the American National Standards Institute (ANSI) publication "ANSI X3.9-1966". - FORTRAN IV: Any version of FORTRAN which is based on ANSI X3.9-1966 and contains extensions developed by a particular computer manufacturer.

-Standards Institute (ANSI) publication "ANSI X3.9-1966".

-FORTRAN IV: Any version of FORTRAN which is based on ANSI X3.9-1966